It’s one of the biggest drawbacks of content marketing…

 Typically, you’ll ask them all the same one or two questions, record all the answers, and then additionally add some insightful analysis of the results.

-This type of roundup isn’t purely curation because you can also mix in your own (or a contributor’s) original content.
+This type of roundup isn’t purely curation because you can also mix in your original content (or a contributor’s) content.

-Often, you can add extra value to the curated content by presenting it within certain context.
+Often, you can add extra value to the curated content by presenting it within a certain context.

 This type of roundup is best used in niches with tons of influencers, where the same questions are asked over and over again.

 Usually, the questions are being asked repeatedly because they have subjective answers.
 This is where answers from experts (more is better) are given the most attention.

 Type #3 – The best webinars: We wanted to quickly add webinar curation to this section.
 It lists the best webinars/video tutorials in your niche.